bdev222/scene-tool/README.md

 ## How to run this app
 After `git clone`, run `yarn` and `yarn start`

+## Unit testing
+Regarding unit testing, I just added `scene.slice.spec.tsx` in this project.
+Considering deadline of the task, here I am going to skip unit testing for this app by creating one sample test file.
+To run this file, you can run `yarn test` in bash.

 ## Description
 This app has following functionalities.